jethrokuan/braindump/content/posts/machine_teaching.md

 for minimizing teaching risk experimentally shows better performance than randomly choosing features.

-## Learner-aware Teaching: Inverse Reinforcement Learning with Preferences and Constraints <a id="2d73f677b073c0fc37c32e652da58e0d" href="#tschiatschek19_learn_aware_teach">(Tschiatschek et al., 2019)</a> {#learner-aware-teaching-inverse-reinforcement-learning-with-preferences-and-constraints}
+## Learner-aware Teaching: Inverse Reinforcement Learning with Preferences and Constraints ([Tschiatschek et al. 2019](#orgc9ea96b)) {#learner-aware-teaching-inverse-reinforcement-learning-with-preferences-and-constraints--tschiatschek-et-al-dot-2019--orgc9ea96b}

 This paper considers the setting where the learner has preferences.
 This captures: